 Kinesio taping was founded by Japanese chiropractor Kenzo Kase in the 1970s.
-A surge in popularity resulted after the Kinesio taping product was donated to Olympic athletes in the 2008 Beijing Summer Olympics and the 2012 Summer Olympics.
-Kinesio taping experts, including Dr. Kase, provided taping services and educational demonstrations at polyclinic venues throughout the 2014 Sochi Winter Olympics.
+A surge in popularity resulted after the Kinesio taping product was donated to Olympic athletes in the 2008 and 2012 summer Olympics.
+Kinesio taping experts provided taping services and educational demonstrations at polyclinic venues throughout the 2014 winter Olympics.

 The tape is applied with the affected muscle in a stretched position, taping from the origin of the muscle to the insertion point.
 Once applied, it is rubbed to activate the pressure-sensitive adhesive.
 Application is in three general shapes or techniques.
-An "I" shape is used for small or linear places, for example an I-shaped piece of tape will be applied to the teres minor or rhomboid minor.
-A "Y" shape is used for larger muscles, like the deltoid.
-The "X" shape is used for large and long muscles, such as the biceps remoris.
-The tape is available in various colors (e.g., blue, pink).
+An "I" shape is used for small or linear places.
+A "Y" shape is used for larger muscles (e.g., deltoid), and the "X" shape is used for large and long muscles (e.g., biceps).

 Kinesio taping is considered investigational.